imixs/imixs-workflow/src/site/markdown/engine/plugins/resultplugin.md

 #The ResultPlugin

-The Imixs-Workflow Result Plug-In is used to provide model based processing information.
+The Imixs-Workflow Result Plugin is used to provide model based processing information.
 These information is provided by additional property values assigned to an Imixs BPMN Event.
-The plug-in evaluates these processing information which can be used by different modules.
+The plugin evaluates these processing information which can be used by different modules.

 _Plugin Class Name:_

     org.imixs.workflow.plugins.ResultPlugin

-The Result Plug-in should run in the first place, so that processing information can be provided to following plug-ins.
+The Result plugin should run in the first place, so that processing information can be provided to following plugins.
 With the [Imixs-BPMN modeler](../../modelling/activities.html) the Workflow Result can be edited in the 'Workflow' section of an event.